ZyriabDsgn/modern-c-challenges/README.md

 # modern-c-challenges
-My solutions to the challenges in Jens Gustedt book "Modern C"
+My solutions to the challenges in Jens Gustedt's book "Modern C"